 First, what is P-D balance and why does it matter?
 To answer this question, let's first answer why we want to tune our quad.
 There are two main reasons

 For Betaflight, P-D balance is mostly for #1.
 Here is how it works, when we move our sticks, the P component of the PID loop is the factor that pushes the quad into the move, whereas the D component is the factor that prevents the quad from moving.
 In fact, in Betaflight D is always a factor that prevents the quad from any kind of movement.
 We'll go into more details on this in later tutorials.

 We need a good P to D ratio to achieve good response from our quad -- in the beginning of our stick move, we mostly need P to kick the quad into the move, and don't need D, but at the end of our stick move, we need D to stop the quad from further movement to avoid overshoot.
 If P/D ratio is too high, the quad will move more than what we command it to do (overshoot), if P/D ratio is too low, the quad will be sluggish to do what we command it to do.

 With that, let's take a look at how to use Dronesitter's "Step Response Overview" feature to find the best P/D ratio for your quad.

 Click on the "Step Response Overview" button at the top.
 In 1 or 2 seconds, it should generate the step response graph for all ROLL, PITCH, YAW axes.

 You should see three graphs that look like this

-The graph above is a good example for P being too high thus it swings several times before converge.
+The graph above is a good example for P being too high thus it swings several times before converging.
 The following is what a good P/D balance looks like:

-If it looks like P/D is too high, lower P, otherwise increase P until your graph looks similar to the good P/D balance.
+If it looks like P/D is too high, lower P (by 5 for example), otherwise increase P until your graph looks similar to the good P/D balance.
 Then go back to step 3.